dbogatov/status-site/articles/docs/development.md

 We also use little tools like BLC and Tidy to run quality checks on the app.
 In particular, Tidy makes sure that generated HTML is W3C complainant, and BLC is checking for broken links.

-To test the app with this tools, install them first, run the app in one process and pipe the HTML output from the app to the tools, like this `#!bash curl -Ls http://localhost:5555/ | tidy -e`.
+To test the app with these tools, install them first, run the app in one process and pipe the HTML output from the app to the tools, like this `#!bash curl -Ls http://localhost:5555/ | tidy -e`.

 ## How to package the app